-Valentino Garavani (mostly known as Valentino) was born in Voghera, Italy, in 1932.
-From his childhood Valentino got interested in fashion design, when he was helping his aunt Rosa as well as a local designer Ernestina Salvadeo.
+Valentino Garavani (better known as Valentino) was born in 1932 in Voghera, Italy.
+During his childhood, Valentino became interested in fashion design when helping his aunt Rosa as well as a local designer, Ernestina Salvadeo.

-He apprenticed at Jacques Fath and afterwards at Balenciaga and Jean Desses.
+He apprenticed at Jacques Fath and afterward at Balenciaga and Jean Desses.
 Then he worked for two years at Guy Laroche.

-In 1959 the designer decided to come back to Italy and settled in Rome.
-With the help of his father, Valentino opened a fashion house in Rome, which had a lot of elements similar to Paris tradition.
+In 1959, the designer decided to return to Italy and settled in Rome.
+With his father's help, Valentino opened a fashion house in Rome, which had many elements influenced by Paris tradition.

-The international debut of Valentino took place in 1962 in Florence, Italy.
-In 1964 the designer was spotted by Jacqueline Kennedy, which defintily brought Valentino a lot of good PR in the form of being a friend designer of the American President’s wife.
-The next dozen of years the designer was getting only more and more successful.
+Valentino's international debut took place in 1962 in Florence, Italy.
+In 1964, the designer was spotted by Jacqueline Kennedy, which brought Valentino a lot of good PR, as he was a friend and the designer of the American President’s wife.
+Over the next decade, the designer only became more and more successful.

-In 1990 Academia Valentino was opened in Rome close to the designer’s atelier in order to become a cultural space for art exhibitions.
+In 1990, the Academia Valentino opened in Rome close to the designer’s atelier and became a cultural space for art exhibitions.

-In 1998 Valentino and Giancarlo Giammetti, his partner, sold the company to an Italian conglomerate HdP for around 300 Mio USD, which in 2002 was resold to Marzotto Apparel.
-Nowadays the company is presented in more than 90 countries with more than 1500 points of sales.
+In 1998, Valentino and Giancarlo Giammetti, his partner, sold the company to the Italian conglomerate HdP for around 300 million USD.
+In 2002, it was resold to Marzotto Apparel.
+Nowadays, the brand is sold in more than 90 countries with more than 1500 points of sale.

 Watch Valentino Garavani presenting the costumes for the New York City Ballet